|Nutrition Facts (per serving)|

 Gather the ingredients.

-Place the shredded cheese, flour, and egg white into a mixing bowl.
+Place the shredded cheese, 3 tablespoons flour, and egg whites into a mixing bowl.

 Knead the ingredients together by hand to form a firm dough.